-- Confirmation of a diagnosis: Endoscopy can be used to carry out a biopsy to confirm a diagnosis of cancer or other diseases.
+- Confirmation of a diagnosis: An endoscopy can carry out a biopsy to confirm a diagnosis of cancer or other diseases.

-- Treatment: an endoscope can be used to treat an illness directly; for instance, endoscopy can be used to cauterize (seal using heat) a bleeding vessel or remove a polyp.
+- Treatment: An endoscope can treat an illness directly; for instance, endoscopy can be used to cauterize (seal using heat) a bleeding vessel or remove a polyp.

-Modern endoscopes are sometimes fitted with sensitive lights that use narrow band imaging.
+Modern endoscopes sometimes come with sensitive lights that use narrow-band imaging.
 This type of imaging uses specific blue and green wavelengths that allow the doctor to spot precancerous conditions more easily.

-An endoscopy is typically performed while the patient is conscious, although sometimes the patient will receive local anesthetic (commonly an anesthetic spray to the back of the throat); often, the patient is sedated.
+An endoscopy typically happens while the person is conscious, although sometimes the person will receive local anesthetic (commonly an anesthetic spray to the back of the throat).
+Often, the person is sedated.

-For endoscopy procedures involving entry through the mouth, a mouth guard will be used to protect the teeth and lips as the tube is inserted.
+For endoscopy procedures involving entry through the mouth, a mouth guard will protect the teeth and lips as the tube is inserted.

 Endoscope use in surgery

-Endoscopy has advanced in recent years, enabling some forms of surgery to be conducted using a modified endoscope; this makes the surgery less invasive.
+Endoscopy has advanced in recent years, enabling some forms of surgery using a modified endoscope.
+This makes the surgery less invasive.

 A laparoscope is a modified endoscope used for keyhole surgery (also referred to as laparoscopic surgery).

-Using this technique, patients lose less blood during and after surgery and can recover much faster compared with standard surgical procedures.
+Using this technique, people lose less blood during and after surgery and can recover much faster compared with standard surgical procedures.

-Endoscopy is a relatively safe procedure, but there are certain risks involved.
+An endoscopy is a relatively safe procedure.
+However, there are certain risks involved.
 Risks depend on the area that is being examined.